Larry Selinker’s interlanguage

 Let us now imagine Ai-li.
 Her grandparents were Chinese.
 She has always been for languages.
 She learned American along with Chinese, before she went to school.
 About ten years old, she started learning German and French.

-The primary language is not anyhow a fixed option.
+Insight from experience: the primary language is not anyhow a fixed option.
 A multilingual speaker will prioritize the relevant tongue, dependent on the environment and context.

 A primary language may become “the learner”.
 Learning German began to work better for me when I started referring to American English rather than Polish.
 Matters were the same when I learned French, so it is not about language groups or “families”.